NerinElsa/todo-app/README.md

 ### 2. Delete NOTE
 To delete a note simply 'CLICK' the note which you want to delete among the list with your pointer and it is gone.
 Couldnt be simpler !

+### NOTE
+Since service worker is not yet activated, the notes added will be lost on browser closure.
+This will be soon fixed.

 # DEFAULT CREATE REACT APP instructions ****BELOW***